 Through your connection to God, you have access to the ultimate resource for breathing life (force) into what you seek to create—a better-feeling career, a painting, a better relationship…anything.

 So what if you don’t believe a thing that I’m saying?

 Well, now I’m saying that what you believe, in a sense, doesn’t matter.

 You believe what you think over and over, and that may not be true or serve your best interest.

 You can decide to believe that you’re out there on your own, or that you have divine support.

-You can decide to believe that you can create a better-feeling life with a great career.
+You can decide to believe that you can build a better-feeling life and career.

-Having a great career is having work to look forward to doing, whether you get paid for it or not; that’s something you can start plotting out now.
+Building a better-feeling career is making work to look forward to doing regularly, whether you get paid for it or not; that’s something you can start plotting out now.

 Just remember, though, that what you do is independent from what you are—a creative, spiritual being.